 Days 11 - 12: Dar es Salaam & Iringa

-Lusaka - Livingstone.
-Heading further south, we journey to Livingstone.
+Heading further south, we journey through the southern Zambian towns mostly supporting local agriculture and farming on our way to Livingstone.
 The Victoria Falls or Mosi-oa-Tunya (the Smoke that Thunders) is one of the Seven Natural Wonders of the World and it’s not difficult to see why.
 At 1700 m wide and around 100 m high, this is the world's largest sheet of falling water and a memorable sight on any African Safari!
 The Falls can be viewed from the Mosi-oa-Tunya National Park, Zambia - a fantastic photo opportunity.
-Tonight we have the option of enjoying a sunset dinner cruise on the mighty Zambezi.
-Overnight - Livingstone
+Tonight we have the option of enjoying a sunset dinner cruise on the mighty Zambezi Overnight - Eastern Zambia (1), Livingstone (1)

 (B, L, D)